-It’s nice to have just one on the shelves, but seeing two scooter smocks available to buy is quite something.
+It’s nice to have just one on the shelves, but seeing three scooter smocks available to buy is quite something.

 A scooter smock you say?
 Well, contrary to popular belief, the parka wasn’t the only means of protection when out riding a scooter back in the day.
 If anything, the scooter smock has perhaps aged better than the military-style Mod parka.

-The two key players in terms of the scooter smock are produced from two very different sources.
-The first is via Italian label Connection and the second is by Brighton’s Jump The Gun.
-You might recall Connection from the interview I did with label owner Daniele Savare.
+The three key players in terms of the scooter smock are produced from three very different sources.
+The first is via the Italian label Connection, the second is by Brighton’s Jump The Gun and the third is a new design, courtesy of the popular Real Hoxton.
+In regard to the first of those, you might recall Connection from the interview I did with Connection label owner Daniele Savare.

 Let’s deal with the pricier Connection version first, which is the Mick GT.
 The Mick GT is a Ventile smock, based on the traditional pull-over jacket of the 1950s and 1960s and as a result of its construction, the jacket is lightweight and weatherproof.